-Alert: The Institute of Medicine recommends that home health aides have at least 120 hours of training.
+Alert: The National Academy of Medicine recommends that home health aides have at least 120 hours of training.
 That is more than the minimum required for certification by the law of most states.
 It is also more than the federal government requires for employees of Medicare-certified home healthcare agencies.
 Before hiring a home health aide service, compare how much training home health aides receive in different agencies within your community.

 Start by learning about the certification requirements that apply to home health aide services in your state.
 Your state’s Department of Health or any state agency that provides services to the elderly can help you find the applicable certification requirements in your state.

 Once you understand the certification requirements, determine whether the services you are considering comply with those laws.
 You can do that by checking with the state department or agency responsible for certifications.
 In some states, you may be able to find that information online.